OlaideOlapade/Active-Directory-Deployment---Installing-and-Hardening/README.md

 2. Click Manage > Add Roles and Features.
 3. In the wizard:
    - Select Role-based or feature-based installation.
-   - Select the local server (Nymous-Technologies).
+   - Select the local server.
    - Choose the following roles:
      - Active Directory Domain Services
      - DNS Server